shapeoko/Docs/content/gantry.md

 - PS20020 **Belt Clip Assembly** x 2 pcs.
 - 25286-02 **M5 x 12mm, BHCS** x 8 pcs.
 - 25287-02 **M5 Flat Washer** x 8 pcs.
 - PS20008 X/Y Axis Rail **MakerSlide Extrusion 500mm** x 2 pcs.
-(Please note that all holes on the remaining MakerSlide must be tapped w/ M5x0.8 threads)
+(Please note that all holes on the remaining MakerSlide must be tapped with M5x0.8 threads)

 **Note:** Do not attach one end plate during this step (despite the photograph showing this), you must slide the Z-Axis Assembly gantry carriage (PS20031) from the previous step onto the gantry (see below) before attaching the second motor mount plate.